-Femke was one of the key initiators of the Act on the Resolution of Mass Claims in Collective Action (WAMCA) and was part of the Expert Group that advised the Dutch Ministry of Justice on this act, which will enter into force soon.
+Femke was one of the key initiators of the Act on the Resolution of Mass Claims in Collective Action (WAMCA) and was part of the Expert Group that advised the Dutch Ministry of Justice on this act, which came into force in the Netherlands on 1 January 2020.
 She vigorously advocated this bill in order to enable affected parties to recover monetary damages in addition to existing Dutch WCAM-legislation.

 In her capacity as Attorney at Law/Senior Advisor Responsible Investment at PGGM Investments, a cooperative Dutch pension fund service provider with appr.
 EUR 200 billion assets under management, she was responsible for PGGM’s shareholder litigation activities worldwide and, in this capacity, played leading roles in the multibillion Bank of America class action and the collective proceedings in the Fortis case.

-The object of the Stichting Diesel Emissions Justice (the “foundation”) is to represent car buyers who suffered losses as a result of the diesel emission fraud and to protect the environment.
-Although the foundation aims to serve the interests of affected parties residing in the European Union, it is possible that the claims of certain groups of car owners or users have expired in accordance with the applicable, national law or that jurisdictional restriction hinder a quick solution.
+As stated previously, the objective of the Diesel Emissions Justice Foundation is to represent car buyers who suffered losses as a result of the diesel emission fraud and to protect the environment.
+The Foundation aims to serve the interests of affected parties throughout the European Union.

-The foundation is independent, based in the Netherlands and is funded by Consumer Justice Network B.V., a consortium of legal professionals and professional litigation funders from the Netherlands and the United States.
-As the funder works on the basis of a contingency-fee up to 27,5% (including VAT if applicable) of the recovered amounts will be paid to the funder.
-The ultimate fees shall be reasonable and adequate, as subject to the foundation’s board’s and supervisory board’s approval, negotiation results and court approval.
-In return, participants of the foundation can join the foundation’s cause for free.
+The Foundation is an independent, Netherlands-based claim foundation and is funded by Consumer Justice Network B.V., a consortium of legal professionals and professional litigation funders from the Netherlands and the United States.
+As the Funder works on the basis of a contingency-fee, up to 27,5% (including VAT if applicable) of the recovered amounts will be paid to the Funder in case of success.
+The ultimate Fee shall be reasonable and adequate, as subject to the Foundation’s Board’s and Supervisory Board’s approval, negotiation results and Court approval.
+In return, participants of the Foundation can join the Foundation’s cause for free.

 The Board and the Supervisory Board of the Foundation will both make efforts (pursuant to Article 3: 305a, paragraph 2, sub b of the Dutch Civil Code) to involve participants (who have entered into a Participation Agreement with the Foundation) as much as reasonably possible in the decision making process on important issues.
 In particular, the Foundation will consult its constituency about the distribution of any financial compensation that may be obtained for (part of) the damage that its Participants claim to have suffered in accordance with Article 2, paragraph 1, sub c of its Articles of Association, as well as about a potential settlement proposal as referenced in Article 10 of the Articles of Association.
 The Foundation may organize consultation of its participants on these matters through holding (digital) meetings such as “web-casts” or other forms of online communication.

-The members of the board receive a remuneration of EUR 12.000 per year and EUR 15.000 for the chairperson.
-In addition, the foundation has a supervisory board.
-Its members receive a remuneration of EUR 10.000 per year and EUR 12.500 for the chairperson.
-Additional hours above a certain threshold may be invoiced for a rate of EUR 200 per board and supervisory board member, and EUR 250 for the chairperson of the board and supervisory board.
+The members of the Board receive a remuneration of EUR 12.000 per year and EUR 15.000 for the Chairperson.
+In addition, the Foundation has a Supervisory Board.
+Its members receive a remuneration of EUR 10.000 per year and EUR 12.500 for the Chairperson.
+Additional hours above a certain threshold may be invoiced for a rate of EUR 200 per Board and Supervisory Board member, and EUR 250 for the Chairperson of the Board and Supervisory Board.
 Reasonable travelling costs and other costs and disbursements are reimbursed.
-Further details about the board and the supervisory board members are included earlier in the About Us section.
+Further details about members are included earlier in the About Us section.

-In addition, reference is made to the foundation’s articles of association.
-Annual reports and a governance report as referred in the Claim Code 2019 will be made available
+In addition, reference is made to the Foundation’s Articles of Association.
+The Board’s 2019 Annual Report, Supervisory Board’s Annual Report and Governance report, as referred in the Claim Code 2019, are also available to review.